Figure 5-3. Power steering system:

 Connect a pressure gauge with a measurement range of up to 15 MPa.

-Fill the system with oil and bleed the system as described in section "Steering gear".
+Fill the system with oil and bleed the system as described in the section "Steering gear".

-Lock the bipod in the middle position by placing stops between the bipod stop tabs and the crankcase.
+Lock the bipod in the middle position by placing stops between the bipod limiting lugs and the crankcase.

-Turn the steering wheel to the left or right to increase the pressure to the maximum and determine the pressure developed by the pump on the pressure gauge.
+By turning the steering wheel left or right, increase the pressure to the maximum and determine the pressure developed by the pump using the pressure gauge.

 The maximum pressure must be at least 8.9 MPa.